 The test laboratory has to be carefully protected from any external visual or audio pollution.

-Internal general light has to be low (just enough to allow the viewing subjects to fill out the scoring sheets) and a uniform light has to be placed behind the monitor; this light must have an intensity as specified in Recommendation ITU-R BT.500.
-No light source has to be directed to the screen or create reflections; ceiling, floor and walls of the laboratory have to be made of non-reflecting material (e.g. carpet or velvet) and should have a colour tuned as close as possible to D65.
+Internal general light has to be low (just enough to allow the viewing subjects to fill out the scoring sheets) and a uniform light has to be placed behind the monitor, in a way no direct light hits the viewing subjects seated in front of the screen; the light behind he monitor must be dimmed to an intensity as specified in Table 4 of Recommendation ITU-T P.911 (“Typical viewing and listening conditions as used in audio-visual quality assessment”).
+No other light source is admitted, and in particular any light source directed to the screen or creating reflections; ceiling, floor and walls of the laboratory have to be made of non-reflecting material (e.g. carpet or velvet) and should have a colour tuned as close as possible to mid grey.

-A.6 Example of a test schedule for a day.

-This is an example of the schedule of the planned test activity for one day.

-A time slot of one hour is dedicated every morning and afternoon to welcome, to screen and to train the viewers.

-After the subjects’ screening for visual acuity and colour blindness, the subjects will be grouped in testing groups.

-In the following example, four groups of subjects are created, according to the laboratory set-up and to the time constraints.